2023 (Taylor’s Version): The year in pop culture

 NOVEMBER

-Hollywood’s writers and actors are thankfully, back to where they once belonged.
+Hollywood’s writers and actors are thankfully back, back to where they once belonged.
 Which brings us to the BEATLES: No, they aren’t getting back together.
 But six decades after Beatlemania ruled, a new and final tune, “Now And Then,” is released, thanks to artificial intelligence.
 Cast members of “Friends” gather to mourn co-star MATTHEW PERRY at his funeral.
-The “Eras” tour goes international, packing stadiums in Argentina, and then Brazil, with more to go in 2024.
+The “Eras” tour goes international, packing stadiums in Argentina,then Brazil, with more to go in 2024.

 DECEMBER